gozmansunday/todo-list-TOP/README.md

 To install ToDoit locally, follow the steps below:

 - Clone repo to your machine
-- Open the root of the project and install all dependencies withthe following command:
+- Open the root of the project and install all dependencies with the following command:

 ```bash
 npm install